dainst/chronontology-backend/docs/rest-api-reference.md

 ## PUT /:type/:id

-Used to update an existing document or to create a document with a pre-determinded id.
+Used to update an existing document or to create a document with a pre-determined id.
 The request body must be valid JSON, for example:

 ```